timtouch/Revature-Notes/Week 7 Spring Framework/README.md

 - The Solution
     - Spring sets up all of the fluff for us so we don't have to write it ourselves and focus on the meat
 - The Goal:
     - The goal is to completely decouple your source code.
+Let Spring handle the DI, itself
 - The Spring Container
     - It is tracking the connections, creating the objects, and managing the life cycle of those objects
 - How does it do it?